 The Surat Clean Air Action Plan (SCAP), developed by WRI India in collaboration with Surat Municipal Corporation (SMC) and the Gujarat Pollution Control Board (GPCB) and supported by Bloomberg Philanthropies and Shakti Sustainable Energy Foundation (SSEF), offers technical interventions and suggests mitigation actions to strengthen institutional road maps.

-One of the major causes of particulate matter emissions in Surat city is construction.
-The 'Handbook of Clean Construction Practices' created by WRI India in partnership with the Gujarat Pollution Control Board (GPCB), Surat Municipal Corporation (SMC), CREDAI, and Bloomberg Philanthropies, offers guidelines, mitigation measures and best practices to lower air pollution emissions from various on-site construction activities.
+The 'Handbook of Clean Construction Practices' created by WRI India in partnership with the Gujarat Pollution Control Board, Surat Municipal Corporation, CREDAI, and Bloomberg Philanthropies, offers guidelines, mitigation measures and best practices to lower air pollution emissions from on-site construction activities.

 Clean Air Catalyst: Building capacity for locally tailored air pollution, climate change, and health solutions in Indore in partnership with EDF supported by USAID